-This is How We Fly, after releasing their second album, Foreign Fields, as part of the Irish Origins Festival will perform an up-close look at the four musicians, each of them rooted in different cultures and musical vocabularies.
+This is How We Fly, after releasing their second album Foreign Fields, will perform an up-close look at the four musicians, each of them rooted in different cultures and musical vocabularies.

 Individually, each member has carved out a reputation for not just mastering their chosen fields, but rising above, redefining and renewing the musical world they come from.
-A sublime Irish fiddler who’s not afraid to step outside convention, a sophisticated Appalachian hard shoe dancer stepping into the rhythmic foreground, a thoughtful Dublin jazzman who has moved beyond the linear constraints of the genre, and a lyrical Swedish percussionist redefining the melodic and sonic place of drums within the contours of traditional song.
+The band boasts an impressive lineup: a sublime Irish fiddler who’s not afraid to step outside convention, a sophisticated Appalachian hard shoe dancer stepping into the rhythmic foreground, a thoughtful Dublin jazzman who has moved beyond the linear constraints of the genre, and a lyrical Swedish percussionist redefining the melodic and sonic place of drums within the contours of traditional song.

 Caoimhín Ó Raghallaigh, fiddle & hardanger fiddle